BolunDai0216/DeepReinforcementLearning/HW2/readme.md

 ## DQN
-A double DQN model is used to solve the OpenAI Gym's `CarRacing-v0` environment.
-The double DQN algorithm is given in the [DQN Nature Paper](https://www.nature.com/articles/nature14236) and the implementation is inspired by [Andy Wu's repo](https://github.com/andywu0913/OpenAI-GYM-CarRacing-DQN).
-Some tricks are used to make the algorithm behave better:
+A double DQN model is used to solve OpenAI Gym's `CarRacing-v0` environment.
+The double DQN algorithm is given in the [DQN Nature Paper](https://www.nature.com/articles/nature14236) and this implementation is inspired by [Andy Wu's repo](https://github.com/andywu0913/OpenAI-GYM-CarRacing-DQN).

+Some tricks are applied to enhance performance:
 * Each episode is terminated once the cumulative reward is below 0;
 * After 300 time steps, if negative rewards are encountered more than 25 instances the episode is terminated;
 * The episode is terminated after 1000 episodes;